 The BASN BC100 comes with a functional, straightforward packing design.
 This helps protect the contents.
 In the package, you get a hard case, an extra cable with a microphone, an airplane headset adapter, even with cleaning papers and tools.

 It offers a sound that is well balanced between mids, highs, and lows.
 Its high sound isolation makes it perfect for a music stage scene.
 They also make warm sound signatures, enough to make you feel great music.

 It has two powerful micro-drivers involved in creating beautiful sound mixes.
 They contain a standard MMCX connector.

 - Find the right fit is not easy

 This is one of the in-ear monitors I was most skeptical about.
 But I was amazed when I opened the package.
 Owing to the fact that they are the cheapest earbuds you many ever find on the market, you can understand why I doubted.

-It has the right balance mid and high, eliminating harshness.
+It has the right balance between mid and high, eliminating harshness.
 Again, the bass and the sub-bass are quite interesting.
-No overpowers the other.
+No one overpowers the other.

 You will get four balanced-armature drivers together with a single dynamic driver powering each earpiece.
-It comes with a sensitivity of 32 ohm and frequency response of 7Hz to 40000Hz.
+It comes with a sensitivity of 32 ohms and a frequency response of 7Hz to 40000Hz.
 This makes it a Hi-Fi grade audio product.